The examination process

 These two sites have been the subject of a Sustainability Appraisal (SA) and Habitats Regulations Assessment (HRA).

-Please visit the Travellers' Sites additional sites consultation to view the consultation document and complete the online questionnaire.
+Please visit the Travellers' Sites additional sites consultation to view the consultation document.

 - HC approach to identifying additional pitches